codacy/codacy-rubocop/docs/description/Style_Send.md

-This cop checks for the use of the send method.
+Checks for the use of the send method.

 # Examples